 - Somewhere where it won’t be easily knocked

 - Try to place your connection box in a central location to provide a good signal throughout your home.
-In larger, two-story homes, you might need a WiFi extender to reach areas furthest away from the box.
+In larger, two-storey homes, you might need a WiFi extender to reach areas furthest away from the box.

 What are the different types of NBN?